-SSL.com’s eSigner cloud document signing service provides simplified remote access to Adobe-trusted digital signatures via a convenient web application and API.
+SSL.com’s eSigner cloud document signing service provides simplified remote access to Adobe-trusted and MS Doc-capable digital signatures via a convenient web application and API.
 Find out more about digital signatures, the various document signing solutions offered by SSL.com, and how to get started signing documents with eSigner.

 What Are Digital Signatures?

 With so much business happening on the internet, it’s no wonder that the popular PDF file format is now a global standard for documents like invoices, purchase orders, and contracts.
 But how do you know that a PDF you receive from a vendor, business associate, or colleague is authentic?
 Or that the PDFs you send are safe from tampering while in transit?

 Document signing certificates from publicly trusted certificate authorities like SSL.com can be used to create digital signatures that are trusted worldwide.
 The process works like this:

 - A person or other entity (such as a business or organization) requests a document signing certificate from a certificate authority (CA), like SSL.com.